2013 Success Study

-More Small Business Owners Are Optimistic About Economy; Remain Conservative About Risks in Business
+Remain Conservative about Risks in Business

-The Hartford 2013 Small Business Success Study, which surveyed 2,000 small business owners and is one of the most comprehensive studies of its kind, reveals that small business owners may be taking a more conservative approach to running their businesses despite more feeling optimistic the economy will strengthen this year.
+The Hartford 2013 Small Business Success Study, which surveyed 2,000 small business owners and is one of the most comprehensive studies of its kind, reveals that small business owners may be taking a more conservative approach to running their businesses despite feeling optimistic the economy will strengthen this year.

-The study also reveals:
+The study also revealed:

 Additional Success Study information: